Connect with others who understand.

 Whatever financial challenges you face when paying for myeloma treatment, there are many places where you can find support.

-Consider a Clinical Study
+5. Consider Joining a Clinical Study

-Clinical studies may also provide access to affordable treatment.
-Most clinical studies for myeloma compare new treatments to existing treatments to see if they may be even more effective.
-Costs for clinical trials can vary, but costs are sometimes covered by the trial sponsors.
-If you’re interested in participating in a clinical study for myeloma treatment, talk to your doctor to find out if you are eligible.
+Clinical studies (also called clinical trials) may also provide access to affordable treatment.
+Most clinical studies for myeloma compare new treatments to existing ones to see if they may be even more effective.
+Costs for clinical trials can vary, but they’re sometimes covered by the trial sponsors.

 Myeloma treatments only work if you take them, and there are many ways to help make sure you stay on track with doses.

-Members often discuss how they keep organized when it comes to myeloma care.
-“I just bought two great planners,” one wrote.
-“It’s been hard to get organized since I was diagnosed in 2018.
-Finally, I think I found something that works.
-One is called CanPlan, which is a daily organizer planner, and the other is a planner for my family,” wrote one member.
+“It’s been hard to get organized since I was diagnosed,” another member shared.
+“Finally, I think I found something that works.
+One is called CanPlan, which is a daily organizer planner, and the other is a planner for my family.”

-Other options include pill boxes that organize doses by day and time and smartphone apps that remind you what to take and when.
+Other options include pillboxes that organize doses by day and time and smartphone apps that remind you what to take and when.

-Take Notes at Appointments
+7. Take Notes at Appointments

-Bring a notebook to doctor’s appointments to write down anything that may affect your treatment plan.
+Bring a notebook to doctors’ appointments to write down anything that may affect your treatment plan.
 You can also use your notebook to write down questions before appointments so that you come prepared to discuss concerns about symptoms, side effects, treatment options, or access to care.
 If it works better for you, use a smartphone or tablet to record the discussion (with your doctor’s permission).
 You can also take notes in a smartphone app for later reference.

-Access to Transportation
+8. Plan Out Access to Transportation

-Self-Care and a Positive Attitude
+9. Maintain a Positive Attitude

-Self-care sometimes starts with a hopeful attitude.
-“A positive attitude is the most important thing!” said a MyMyelomaTeam member.
-Another member wrote, “I think a positive attitude helps your body heal, and it’s good for you mentally,” she wrote.
-“The way I look at it, you can choose to be positive or have a negative attitude, which will just drag you down.
+Another member wrote, “I think a positive attitude helps your body heal, and it’s good for you mentally.
+The way I look at it, you can choose to be positive or have a negative attitude, which will just drag you down.
 So I choose to be positive.”

-Talk About Your Needs
+10. Talk About Your Needs

 For some people with myeloma, the first step toward self-care is letting others know they may not be available as often.
 “Getting organized first requires cutting back on activities, especially if one has been very active.
 I at first felt guilty doing less.
 However, this myeloma treatment stuff is going to need all of your mind and body,” wrote a MyMyelomaTeam member.

-Don’t Overlook Your Mental Health
+12. Attend to Your Mental Health

 A myeloma diagnosis and treatment can trigger stress, anxiety, and depression.
 Sometimes, emotional distress may be a side effect of treatment or medication, such as dexamethasone.
 Mental health is an essential component of your overall care.

-Left untreated, mental health problems can interfere with your daily life, personal relationships, and your physical well-being.
+Left untreated, mental health problems can interfere with your daily life, personal relationships, and physical well-being.
 Studies show that stress hormones can harm the immune system and may even reawaken cancer cells that have been in remission.

 Talk to your doctor if you need support managing stress.
 You can get a referral for mental health counseling.
 You can also explore resources for holistic stress management such as breathing exercises, yoga, mindfulness training, and meditation.

-Connect With a Support Group
+13. Connect With a Support Group

 Talk With Others Who Understand

-On MyMyelomaTeam, the social network for people with myeloma and their loved ones, more than 168,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.
+On MyMyelomaTeam, the social network for people with myeloma and their loved ones, more than 22,000 members come together to ask questions, give advice, and share their stories with others who understand life with myeloma.

 Todd Gersten, M.D. is a hematologist-oncologist at the Florida Cancer Specialists & Research Institute in Wellington, Florida.
 Review provided by VeriMed Healthcare Network.
 Learn more about him here.